d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-gluon.md

 In this section, we use ResNet-18 as a sample model.
-Since the input images in this section are original size (not enlarged), the model construction here is different from the ResNet-18 structure described in :numref:`chapter_resnet`.
+Since the input images in this section are original size (not enlarged), the model construction here is different from the ResNet-18 structure described in :numref:`sec_resnet`.
 This model uses a smaller convolution kernel, stride, and padding at the beginning and removes the maximum pooling layer.